Dream Walk on the Angel Road, Shodoshima Island

 Angel Road: Scenic Sandbar on Shodoshima Island

 Shodoshima Island is famous as the setting for the novel Twenty-Four Eyes, and the filming location of its movie.
 The island is also known as the first area of Japan to successfully grow olives, and is often called the “Olive Island”.
-The island is a popular tourist destination offering unique island culture and wild nature.
+The island is a popular tourist destination offering a unique island culture and wild nature.

-The Angel Road is located near Tonosho port and the spectacular overlook view of the Angel Road can be seen at “Promising Hill Vista Point” which is located at the top of a small hill.
+The Angel Road is located near Tonosho port, and the spectacular overlook view of the Angel Road can be seen at “Promising Hill Vista Point,” which is located at the top of a small hill.

 MAP:

-Access to the island: The most frequent ferry service runs from Takamatsu port in Kagawa prefecture, Shikoku region.
-(1 hour/690 yen) There are also ferry services from several different ports on the mainland including Okayama port, Himeji port and Kobe port.
+The most frequent ferry service runs from Takamatsu port in Kagawa prefecture, Shikoku region.
+(1 hour/690 yen) There are also ferry services from several different ports on the mainland, including Okayama port, Himeji port and Kobe port.

 Check the official website for the ferry schedule: https://shodoshima.or.jp/access/